 |Subject: A National Serviceman's Memories of RAF Bruggen - 1958/59 11/7/2009, 14:09|| |

 We worked in the Wing Operations Centre with RAF intelligence and mixed freely with air force personnel of all ranks.
 Our principle task of army/air liaison involved the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
 We were never overworked.
-I was even sent on a 'RAF' course to learn how to operate and service a 16mm cine projector as we were often called upon to show training films to aircrew whenever bad weather stopped flying.
+I was even sent on a 'RAF' course to learn how to operate and service a 16mm cine projector so I could be called upon to show training films to aircrew whenever bad weather stopped flying.

-There was another army presence on the base, but which had no connection to us.
-It was a substantial unit of the Royal Signals that functioned with the usual army 'agenda', overseen by a company sergeant major.
+There was another army presence on the base that fortunately we had no connection with.
+It was a substantial and autonomous unit of the Royal Signals, that functioned with the usual army 'agenda', overseen by a company sergeant major.
 There was a couple of servicemen of the Royal Engineers who staffed the base post office billeted with the Signals.

 Three squadrons were based at Bruggen.
 Two were equipped with Canberra bombers, 213 with B6s and 80 with PR7s.
 The third squadron, 87, was equipped with Javelin F1 fighters.
 During my time 87 Sqdn. lost two Javelins, one close to the airfield and another over the Dutch Coast at Bergen Op Zoom.
 There was a drama when a Canberra of 80 Sqdn. whilst on local training could not lower part of its undercarriage.
-This incident was memorable because a detachment of army personnel from the Green Howards Regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a successful emergency landing.
+This incident was memorable because a detachment of army personnel from the Green Howards Regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a while using up fuel before making a successful emergency landing.
 Many people were out watching with cameras at the ready!

-There were frequent visits by aircraft from other NATO air forces ranging from a week's stay of a of Canadian CF100 squadron from Marval in France to a quick stop by the USAF's Skyblazers Team's F100s.
-But the most regular arrivals were a pair of RF84Fs of the Danish Air Force from their base at Karup.
-Referred to as 'liquor runs' by Air Traffic staff, the cameras had been removed from the aircraft to allow space for the cases of duty free spirits that their crews had come to purchase from the Officers' Mess.
+There were frequent visits of aircraft from other NATO air forces ranging from a week's stay of a of Canadian CF100 squadron from Marval in France to a quick stop by the USAF's Skyblazers Team's F100s.
+But the most regular arrivals were a pair of RF84Fs of the Danish Air Force from Karup.
+They were referred to as 'liquor runs' by Air Traffic staff, because the aircrafts' cameras had been removed to allow space for the cases of NAAFI duty free spirits the crews had come to purchase from the Officers Mess.

-Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
+Around the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based at the airfield, but there were never any during my time, one had been flown in especially.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
-That was not quite true either, security wasn't as tight in some areas as it should have been with the large German civilian workforce employed on the base, which was a continual cause for concern.
+That was not quite true either as security wasn't as tight in some areas as it should have been; there was a large German civilian workforce employed on the base which was a continual cause for concern.

 'Practice Alerts' were the unwanted surprises.
 They invariably came in the middle of a night and required all personnel to report to their place of work immediately, whilst the aircraft would take off on pre-designated missions.
-Several NATO exercises were held during my time but one in particular, code named 'Top Weight', involved a large amount of preparation and target plotting, and which required one of the drivers to take me to the Command Map Store in Bielefeld to collect many of the maps needed.
-Whilst there our Champ developed a broken a half shaft, resulting in a hastily arranged unwanted overnight stay with the REME unit that repaired it.
+Several NATO exercises were held during my time but one in particular, code named 'Top Weight', involved a large amount of preparation and target plotting and required one of the drivers to take me to the Command Map Store in Bielefeld to collect many of the maps needed.
+Whilst there our Champ developed a broken a half shaft, resulting in a sudden overnight stay with the REME unit that repaired it.
 Soon after the exercise commenced however the referees declared Bruggen had been destroyed in a nuclear attack.
 A salutary reminder of our 'raison d'etre'.
-I'm sure none of us ever seriously considered that possibility for real; our predominant thoughts were always that of making it through two wasted years with a minimum of fuss and bother and returning to civilian life.
+I'm sure none of us ever seriously considered that possibility for real; our predominant thoughts were always that of making it through two wasted years with a minimum of fuss and bother.

 We were extremely fortunate in having an easy going major for a CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
 So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, At times he was remarkably paternal towards us and we were often called upon to spend an evening at his home to look after his young daughter when he and his wife went out.
 Furthermore, he allowed us the occasional use of a Champ to visit Roermond when needing a decent haircut or for shopping.
-During the major's absences either the Belgian lieutenant or the RAF Intelligence Officer was in charge but we maintined the Section's routine with little supervision.
-At one period the base's administration had the idea of moving us and the Belgians out of the accommodation block in which we were billeted with Flying Wing air force personnel, and into the one used exclusively by the Royal Signals.
+When the major was absent either the Belgian lieutenant or the RAF Intelligence Officer was nominally our CO.
+During a reorganisation the base's administration had the idea of moving us and the Belgians out of the accommodation block in which we were billeted with Flying Wing air force personnel and into the one used exclusively by the Royal Signals.
 We viewed with extreme horror the idea of the Royal Signals, with its sergeant major, having a degree of authority over us.
 But as CO of a separate unit the major had no intention of allowing that to happen and using influence with his pals in the Officers' Mess quickly got the plan cancelled.
-The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to army establishments and seeing everyone jump at his presence
+The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to army establishments and seeing everyone jump in his presence

 The base had a Malcolm Club where unlike the NAAFI, officers, NCOs, other ranks, and accompanied wives, were allowed to visit and mix.
-For entertainment, there was the Astra cinema.
+For entertainment there was the Astra cinema.
 There was an adequate library and UK newspapers arrived around lunchtime each day and could be read in the WVS lounge.
-A television had also been installed in the WVS lounge that was popular for sporting events and the English dialogue films shown on Netherlands TV.
+A television had been installed in the WVS lounge that was popular for sporting events and the English dialogue films that were frequently shown on Netherlands TV.

-Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron' (knife, fork, or spoon).
+Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron', i.e. a knife, fork, or spoon.
 In response the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining halls, which resulted in a considerable amount of the missing items being recovered and temporary inconvenience to the culprits, one of whom being me!

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
-I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
+I was even invited by the major and his wife to their house for a farewell drink.
 Life had been sweet.
-A fact reinforced during my demob journey back to the UK when I met a few members from the RASC draft with whom I had traveled out to Germany nineteen months previous and heard some of the aggravations they had had to contend with at their units.
+A fact reinforced during my demob journey to the UK when I met a few members from the RASC draft with whom I had traveled out to Germany nineteen months previous and heard of the aggravations they had had to contend with at their units.